Contents:

 What routes are there to a PhD?

-When considering a PhD, there are several routes you can take, each with its own advantages and tailored to different academic and professional needs.
+When considering a PhD, there are several routes you can take, each with their own advantages and tailored to different academic and professional needs.
 Here’s an overview of the most common pathways to earning a PhD.

 1. Master’s followed by PhD